Beta — site is under development, information may contain errors. Read disclaimer

 County — Muscogee County

-• Role: Columbus officially merged with Muscogee County in 1970, creating the Columbus Consolidated Government (CCG) — Georgia's first consolidated government.
+• Role: Columbus merged with Muscogee County effective January 1, 1971, creating the Columbus Consolidated Government (CCG) — Georgia's first consolidated city-county government.
 All planning and zoning functions are administered by the CCG Planning Department.
-Bibb City joined the consolidation in 2000 after dissolving its charter.

 City / Municipal